 5] Some parties have unique nomenclature like AIADMK.

-6] None of the party has any grand design
+6] None of the parties have any grand design

 Views of Paul Brass